 Eligibility:

-Competitors must be a currently enrolled student at one of the following institutions:
+Competitors must be currently enrolled students at one of the following institutions:

-Individuals that are currently employed by a manufacturing-related company and are enrolled in a school/program as noted are eligible.
+Individuals who are currently employed by a manufacturing-related company and are enrolled in a school/program as noted, are eligible.

-For example, Advanced Manufacturing competitions begins in October, student graduates in December, Advanced Manufacturing concludes in following May, student is eligible for entire competition.
+Individuals who graduate from a school/program during the competition season are eligible for the entire competition season.
+For example, if the Advanced Manufacturing competitions begins in October, the student graduates in December, and the Advanced Manufacturing competition concludes in the following May, the student is eligible for the entire competition.

 Students on a competing team do not need to be from the same school and/or training program.